 Go for Spring Break

-South Padre Island is the best-known Spring Break destination in Texas.
-So that may be a draw for you or a reason to go earlier or later.
-Spring Break is a busy time of the year.
+South Padre Island is the best-known spring break destination in Texas which is a busy time of the year.
 It's typically a little warmer than other Texas beaches during late February and March when most schools and colleges have their spring vacation.
 SPI boasts an impressive number of condos, hotels, clubs, and restaurants attractive to spring breakers.
 And, since the island sits a mere 20 miles north of the Mexican border, it offers visitors the opportunity for a "two-nation vacation."